Tripti Nadakar

-Tripti Nadakar (तृप्ती नाडकर; born January 2, 1959) is an Indian actress who worked in Nepali cinema.
+Tripti Nadakar (तृप्ती नाडकर; born January 2, 1969) is an Indian actress who worked in Nepali cinema.
+She was born to a Marathi father and a Nepalese mother from Darjeeling.
 She has performed in more than a dozen Nepali films.
 Her hit movies were Samjhana, Kusume Rumal, Saino and Lahure.
 She and Bhuwan K.C. were dubbed the first golden couple of Nepali film industry.
 Nadakar was paid Rs.
-150,000 to act in ‘Saino’.
+150,000 to act in Saino.